-The Pros and Cons of Chicago solo travel
+The Pros and Cons of Chicago Solo Travel

 Before I get into the highlights of Chicago solo travel, it’s worth naming a couple of pros and cons.

-On the plus side, travelling to Chicago solo means you get to do what you want when you want to.
+On the plus side, traveling to Chicago solo means you get to do what you want when you want to.
 Chicago can be an expensive city to visit, so you never have to get into a fight with your travel buddies about whether an activity/meal/drink is really worth the money.
 And the city has some great hostels — in particular Urban Holiday Lofts, which is in a great location and has ample common space.

 But there are a couple of downsides to solo travel in Chicago.
 First, if you’re not comfortable eating and drinking alone, you’ll miss out on the city’s great bars and restaurants.
 Second, one of the best activities in Chicago is going to a ballgame at Wrigley Field — which is way more fun with friends.

 But perhaps the biggest hesitation for planning some Chicago solo travel is safety.
 It’s no secret that Chicago’s crime rate is sky-high.
 The good news is, most things covered in this guide are in the downtown core, where you can safely walk around alone until around 1 am.
-Neighbourhoods like Pilsen, around Wrigley Field, and Wicker Park are also totally fine.
+Neighborhoods like Pilsen, around Wrigley Field, and Wicker Park are also totally fine.
 The subway system (called “The El” or “The L” — stands for “elevated”) runs late into the night.
-Sure, if you’re staying in or venturing to the south side, it can get a little sketchy — but for the most part, safety shouldn’t be one of your top concerns when travelling to Chicago alone.
+Sure, if you’re staying in or venturing to the south side, it can get a little sketchy — but for the most part, safety shouldn’t be one of your top concerns when traveling to Chicago alone.

 So you’ve decided to go for a solo trip to Chicago.
 That’s great!
-Now, how can you make the most of this city when travelling by yourself?
+Now, how can you make the most of this city when traveling by yourself?
 Below are a few of the best activities to do alone.

 1. Take a river architecture tour

-This one is true whether you’re travelling to Chicago alone or with friends — an architecture tour on a boat on the river is one of the best things to do in Chicago.
+This one is true whether you’re traveling to Chicago alone or with friends — an architecture tour on a boat on the river is one of the best things to do in Chicago.
 But if you’re alone, it can also be a great way to meet travel buddies.

 The tours depart from Navy Pier, cost around $35, and last about 90 minutes.
 You’ll sit on the open deck of the boat while your guide tells you all about the history of Chicago’s architecture.
 You learn about how the Great Chicago Fire decimated the city — but also allowed it to rebuild from scratch, using new materials and design styles.
 The end result was the modern skyscraper, best exemplified with buildings such as the Willis Tower and the Carbide and Carbon Building.